 Home › Forums › Product Support Forums › Ajax Search Pro for WordPress Support › Display Problem

-This topic contains 10 replies, has 2 voices, and was last updated by asd 9 years, 9 months ago.
+- This topic has 10 replies, 2 voices, and was last updated 12 years, 3 months ago by

 This is most likely because the css files are not writeable.
 Make sure you chmod the plugins/ajax-search-pro/css directory to 777.